mementum/backtrader/docs/operating.rst

 These objects, obviously, provide the data which will be backtested by applying calculations (direct and/or with Indicators)

-The platform provides (at the time of writing this documentation) 2 types of data feeds:
+The platform provides several data feeds:

+  - Several CSV Format and a Generic CSV reader
-  - Yahoo Finance CSV
+  - Yahoo online fetcher
-  - Visual Chart CSV (see www.visualchart.com)
+  - Support for receiving *Pandas DataFrames* and *blaze* objects
+  - Live Data Feeds with *Interacive Brokers*, *Visual Chart* and *Oanda*

 The platform makes no assumption about the content of the data feed such as timeframe and compression.
 Those values, together with a name, can be supplied